Dungeons & Dragons controversies: The Blume brothers

-In 1982, in keeping with the recommendations of the American Management Association, TSR Hobbies added three "outside" directors to the board, in addition to Gygax and the Blume brothers.The following year, the Blumes decided to divide TSR Hobbies into two entities.
-While Kevin Blume became president of TSR Inc., Gygax was made president of TSR Entertainment, and the Blumes sent him to Hollywood to develop TV and movie opportunities.
+In 1982, in keeping with the recommendations of the American Management Association, TSR Hobbies added three "outside" directors to the board in addition to Gygax and the Blume brothers.
+The following year, the Blumes decided to divide TSR Hobbies into two entities.
+Kevin Blume became president of TSR Inc., and Gygax was made president of TSR Entertainment.
+The Blumes sent him to Hollywood to develop TV and movie opportunities.
 By 1984, although TSR Inc. was the games industry leader, grossing $30 million, it was barely breaking even and had debts of $1.5 million.
-The Blume brothers began to look for someone to buy the company.
+The Blumes began to look for someone to buy the company.
 When Gygax heard that TSR was being shopped around, he returned to Lake Geneva.
 After some investigation of the company finances, Gygax charged that the financial crisis was due to mismanagement by Kevin Blume: excess inventory, overstaffing, too many company cars, and some questionable (and expensive) projects such as dredging up a 19th-century shipwreck.

-Gygax now persuaded the three outside directors to remove Kevin Blume as president for financial mismanagement.
+Gygax persuaded the three outside directors to remove Kevin Blume as president for financial mismanagement.
 The final vote was 4–1, with Brian Blume abstaining.
-However, the outside directors still believed the company's financial problems were terminal and that TSR would need to be sold.
+But the outside directors still believed the company's financial problems were terminal and that TSR needed to be sold.
 In an effort to prevent this, in March 1985, Gygax exercised his 700-share stock option, giving him 850 shares and majority control.
-He appointed himself president and CEO, and in order to bring some financial stability to TSR, he hired a company manager, Lorraine Williams, who dismissed the three outside directors.
+He appointed himself president and CEO, and to bring some financial stability to TSR, he hired a company manager, Lorraine Williams, who dismissed the three outside directors.

-Bringing Williams on board backfired for Gygax when in October 1985, Brian Blume revealed that he had triggered his own 560-share option, and then he and his brother Kevin had sold all their shares to Williams, giving her just over 1000 shares and making her the majority shareholder.
+Bringing Williams on board backfired for Gygax when Brian Blume revealed in October 1985 that he had triggered his own 560-share option and sold all of his and his brother's shares to Williams, giving her just over 1,000 shares and making her the majority shareholder.
 Gygax took TSR to court in a bid to block the Blumes' sale of their shares to Williams, but he lost, and Williams replaced Gygax as president and CEO.
-Williams made it clear that Gygax would be making no further creative contributions to TSR, and several of his projects were immediately shelved and never published.
+Williams made clear that Gygax would make no further creative contributions to TSR, and several of his projects were immediately shelved and never published.